Math is Fun

 There are two main ways to label angles:

-1. by giving the angle a name, usually a lower-case letter like a or b, or sometimes a Greek letter like α (alpha) or θ (theta)
+1. give the angle a name, usually a lower-case letter like a or b, or sometimes a Greek letter like α (alpha) or θ (theta)

 2. or by the three letters on the shape that define the angle, with the middle letter being where the angle actually is (its vertex).